Introduction

 Note* – Go for deep cleaning for better results in the kitchen.

-Common Signs Your Kitchen Faucet Head Needs Cleaning
+Signs You Need to Clean Your Kitchen Faucet Head

 Pro-Tip: Add your kitchen faucet to your monthly cleaning checklist!
 Mark a quick 5-minute faucet check to look for weak water flow, chalky spots, or grime.